 If we terminate your coverage for misrepresentation or fraud, your coverage will end as of a later date chosen by us.
-We reserve the right to revoke coverage and deny payment of claims retroactive to your effective date for any false or misleading information on your application.
+We reserve the right to revoke coverage and Neighborhood reserves the right to deny payment of claims retroactive to your effective date for any false or misleading information on your application.